ericholscher/django-testing-docs/basic_unittests.rst

 full list of assertions that you can make.
 The ``setUp`` and ``tearDown`` methods are run before and after every test respectively.
 This allows you to set up a basic context or environment inside of each of your tests.
-This also insures that each of your tests do not edit the data that other tests depend on.
+This also ensures that each of your tests do not edit the data that other tests depend on.
 This is a basic tenet of testing, that each test should stand alone, and not affect the others.